fieldtrip/website/development/fns.md

    * User need to specify the reference technique and FieldTrip will handle this.

 5. System matrix has to be extracted from data.h5 output as previously calculated from 'elecs_fwd'.
-   * Create a matlab function with as input argument the tissue type and as output the correspondent system matrix.
+   * Create a MATLAB function with as input argument the tissue type and as output the correspondent system matrix.
 Done with the C version.
 Working on the MATLAB version now.

 6. Add usage and other information to all binaries.
 Updating.